madureira/CMake_Example/README.md

 # CMake_Example

-An example of how to set up your app to build with CMake
+This project is just an example of how to set up a C++ build using CMake.

 ## Linux